-The best way to prevent occurrence or recurrence of fat pad impingement is to optimise the strength and flexibility of the muscles around the knee, hip and ankle.
-Your physiotherapist is an expert at guiding you towards the best exercises to correct for any deficits in these areas.
+The best way to prevent the occurrence or recurrence of fat pad impingement is to optimise the muscles’ strength and flexibility around the knee, hip, and ankle.
+Your physiotherapist is an expert at guiding you towards the best exercises to correct any deficits in these areas.

 If you have previously battled fat pad impingement, it is best to avoid potentially aggravating activities such as kneeling, squatting and kicking for prolonged periods.
 For females, it is best to limit walking in high heels.

 Please seek the advice of your physiotherapist.